Nhlanhla-NM/AI_GOVERNMENT_PROMISE_TRACKING_SYSTEM-/README.md

 -Skills in data capturing, collecting, cleaning, and structuring unstructured data for analysis

--Use of AI to generate insights and support data-driven decision-making
+-Use of AI to assist in providing clear, effective insights and support data-driven decision-making

 -Experience applying data analytics in a real-world NGO context